UltraSuite/ultrasuite-doc/README.md

 ## Documentation

 This repository aims to function as the working documentation of ultrasuite.
-See the **<FAQ-link>** for various questions and their answers.
+See the [FAQ](faq.md) for various questions and their answers.

 ## Contributing